JeffersonLab/panguin/README.md

 dot or an underscore).
 If the run number cannot be determined in this way, it will be omitted from the generated plots.

+### -G, --goldenroot-file \<file name\>

+Name of ROOT file with reference plots.
+If the file is not found, a warning is printed, and no reference plots are generated.

 ### -E,--plot-format \<fmt\>

 Sets the output plot file format.
 The default is `pdf`.
 Also supported